microsoft/Kusto-Query-Language/doc/hasprefix-cs-operator.md

 ---
 title: The case-sensitive hasprefix_cs string operator - Azure Data Explorer
-description: This article describes the case-sensitive hasprefix_cs string operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2021
+description: Learn how to use the hasprefix_cs operator to filter data with a case-sensitive prefix string. ms.reviewer: alexans ms.topic: reference ms.date: 12/18/2022
 ---
 # hasprefix_cs operator

-Filters a record set for data with a case-sensitive starting string. `has` searches for indexed terms, where a [term](datatypes-string-operators.md#what-is-a-term) is three or more characters.
+Filters a record set for data with a case-sensitive prefix string. `has` searches for indexed terms, where a [term](datatypes-string-operators.md#what-is-a-term) is three or more characters.
 If your term is fewer than three characters, the query scans the values in the column, which is slower than looking up the term in the term index.

-The following table provides a comparison of the `has` operators:
+The following table provides a comparison of the `hasprefix` operator:

 |Operator   |Description   |Case-Sensitive  |Example (yields `true`)  |
 |-----------|--------------|----------------|-------------------------|